For Designers

 How does OverlayQA help designers catch visual bugs?

 OverlayQA lets you compare your Figma design specs against live staging builds directly in the browser.
-You can overlay designs on the live page with opacity controls, click any element to see its computed CSS values, and capture issues as structured tickets with screenshots and DOM selectors.
-Issues export directly to Jira or Linear with full technical context.
+You can compare designs against the live page with opacity controls, click any element to see its computed CSS values, and capture issues as structured tickets with screenshots and DOM selectors.
+Issues export directly to Jira, Linear, Notion, Asana, Trello, or Slack with full technical context.

 When in the sprint should designers run design QA?